castorio32/castorio32/README.md

 - **Indian Institute of Technology, Roorkee**
   - Executive Postgraduation Certification in Cyber Security and Ethical Hacking
 - **GITAM University**
-  -Bachelors in Technology in Computer Science Engineering.
+  - Bachelors in Technology in Computer Science Engineering.

 ### Certification